GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/REFERENCE.md

 At the moment, only one trigger can be specified to go the next step.
 Here is the list of supported triggers:

-- `presenceOfElement`: the CSS selector of an element present in the DOM
+- `presenceOfElement` (string): the CSS selector of an element present in the DOM
-- `absenceOfElement`: the CSS selector of an element absent from the DOM
+- `absenceOfElement` (string): the CSS selector of an element absent from the DOM
-- `elementIsFilled`: the CSS selector of an input whose value has changed
+- `valueHasChanged` (true): the CSS selector of an input whose value has changed
-- `instanceDraggedOnScene`: the name of an object for which an instance has been added on the scene
+- `instanceAddedOnScene` (string): the name of an object for which an instance has been added on the scene
-- `previewLaunched`: a preview has been launched
+- `previewLaunched` (true): a preview has been launched
-- `clickOnButton`: the user has clicked on the button displayed in the tooltip.
+- `clickOnTooltipButton` (string): the label of the button displayed in the tooltip that the user has to click to go to the next step.

 Notes: